 And so to its technical advantage – The viewfinder and rangefinder

-I felt the following needed to be separated from the previous negative points by merit of them actually not being issues with the Leica M3 itself and more issues with the chap or chapette holding it … In this case, me.
+I felt the following needed to be separated from the previous negative points by merit of them actually not being issues with the Leica M3 itself and more issues with the chap or chapette holding it… In this case, me.
 And actually these “issues” are merely the minor factors that have stopped it from being elevated to the position of my perfect Leica.
-The perfect Leica for my needs is the Leica M7, a camera that for my shooting requirements has too many advantages to be supplanted by the Leica M3 for day to day use.
+The perfect Leica for my needs is (or was at the time I originally wrote this article) the Leica M7, a camera that for my shooting requirements has too many advantages to be supplanted by the Leica M3 for day to day use.

 So to conclude my thoughts on the Leica M3